lunjon/dev-tool-installer/README.md

-# Dev Tools Installer
+# Dev Tool Installer
-`dti` is a command-line app that installs editor/code tools, such as:
+`dti` is a command-line app that installs editor/code tools, such as language servers, linters and formatters.
-- LSP servers
-- Linters
-- Formatters

 All packages are installed in your home directory at `~/.devtoolinstaller/`, no need to clutter the system.